locoframework/loco-rails/README.md

 Arguments:

-1. recipients - single object or an array of objects.
+1. recipients - a single object or an array of objects.
 ActiveRecord instances and Communication Hubs are allowed.
 2. data - a hash serialized to JSON during sending.

-⚠️ Check out the [proper section](https://github.com/locoframework/loco-js#-receiving-messages) of Loco-JS [README](https://github.com/locoframework/loco-js) about receiving those messages on the front-end.
+⚠️ Check out the [proper section](https://github.com/locoframework/loco-js#-receiving-messages) of Loco-JS [README](https://github.com/locoframework/loco-js) about receiving these messages on the front-end.

 # 🚛 Receiving notifications sent over WebSockets